unicframework/docs/Introduction.md

 ### Directory Structure of Unic

-Unic web framework has very simple and clean directory structure.
+Unic framework has very simple and clean directory structure.

 ```
 unic